craigphicks/semaphore-task-scheduler-js/README.md

 working:0,waiting:0,finished:5
 ```

-#API

-- `SemaphoreTaskScheduler`
+#APIs

+## `TaskScheduler` API

-  - constructor `SemaphoreTaskScheduler(initCount,useWaitAll)`
+  - constructor `TaskScheduler(initCount,useWaitAll)`
-     - `initCount` : integer - initial count of the semaphore.
-No more than this number of task will be run at once.
-No default
+     - `initCount` : integer - maximum number of tasks allowed to execute simultaneously.
+No default value.
-     - `queueTask` : boolean - if true than each added task will be stored in a queue to enable `waitAll` and `waitAllSettled`.
+     - `queueTask` : boolean - if true than each added task will be stored in a queue for the sole reason that `waitAll` or `waitAllSettled` can be called.
 Default is `false`.
+See `waitAll` or `waitAllSettled` for more details.
-Caution: `true` could result in excessive memory usage.
+     - Caution: `true` could result in excessive memory usage.
-     - Returns the instance
+     - Returns the instance of `TaskScheduler`
   - `addTask(asyncFunc, ...args)`
-     - `asyncFunc` is an asynchronous function to be executed when semaphore permits
+     - `asyncFunc` is an asynchronous function to be executed when constraints permit.
      - `...args` are arbitray arguments to be applied to `asyncFunc` on execution
-     - if the task throws, the semaphone will be correctly incremented and normal processing may continue if the exception is handled correctly.
-For example, using `waitAllSettled()` will prevent exceptions from rising.
+     - If the task throws an exception is always caught and will be passed to the caller through any/all of the the follow interfaces
+       - via the callback `callback(e)` set with `onTaskError()`
+       - `waitAll()`
+       - `waitAllSettled()`
+        See each section for details on timing.
-     - void return
+     - Returns void.
   - `addEnd()`
-     - Guarantee that no more tasks will be added with `addTask(...)`.
-See `onEmpty(...)`.
+     - A guarantee by the caller that no more tasks will be added with `addTask(...)`.
+See `onEmpty(...)` for more details.
   - `getWorkingCount()`
      - Returns the number of currently working tasks.
   - `getWaitingCount()`